Inazuma Eleven: Victory Road: Beta testing and audience feedback

 Level-5 released a beta playable version of Victory Road titled Inazuma Eleven: Victory Road Worldwide Beta Test Demo for the Nintendo Switch on March 18, 2024.
 Later, on July 18, 2024, the beta was released for the PlayStation 4, 5, and Steam platforms.
 The demo included a simple story mode, online competition mode and a VS Computer mode.
 In the Nintendo Switch and PlayStation versions, the online mode required a subscription to Nintendo Switch Online or PlayStation Plus, respectively in order to play.
 Upon the demo's release, Level-5 opened a survey to allow players of the demo to report bugs and issues related to the game.
 Furthermore, the beta included a Gallery mode, allowing players to unlock and view concept art of characters in-game.

 As of February 2025, the demo was no longer downloadable on the Nintendo eShop and online play was no longer available, but those who have the demo downloaded could still access all offline modes.
 The demo remained available on other platforms until April 11, 2025, where too it would be delisted.
 Additionally, with the end of the demo's distribution on all platforms, the offline modes became inaccessible as well, including on Nintendo Switch.

+Reception

+In Japan, four critics from Famitsu gave the game a total score of 35 out of 40.